vercel/next.js/packages/next/README.md

   </ul>
 </details>

-API routes provides a straightforward solution to build your **API** with Next.js.
+API routes provide a straightforward solution to build your **API** with Next.js.
 Start by creating the `api/` folder inside the `./pages/` folder.

 Every file inside `./pages/api` is mapped to `/api/*`.